NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/code synthesis/WAVES. Automatic Synthesis of Client-Side Validation Code for Web Applications.md

 - once the candidate have been shortlisted, WAVES determines if the constraints are dependent on the server's environment or not[^1]
 - the required code is generated
 	- server-side, to deal with dynamic constraints implemented on the client side, requiring a client-server communication
-	- client-side, duplicating the static server-side constraint and translating it
+	- client-side, duplicating the static server-side constraint and translating into JavaScript
-- **integration**: how the synthesized code is integrated into the code bases is up to the discretion of the developers involved, but must be done manually
+- **integration**: how the synthesized code is integrated into the code bases is up to the discretion of the developers involved, but must be done manually.
+It requires adding a couple of files to the code bases

+WAVES is implemented in Java and Lisp

 ---
 #### References